Zyabridos/taskManager/README.md

 - Create, update, and delete **any** task, label, or status.
 - Edit and delete other users' tasks.
-- Manage all users, including creating and deleting them.

 This design makes it an open-access system where all data is shared among users.